Stay & explore Düsseldorf

 ⚽ From nearby Duisburg, the former Germany national-team coach Martina Voss-Tecklenburg was a four-time Women’s EURO winner as a midfielder, and more recently led her side to the final of Women’s EURO 2022.

-🏓 A paralympic table tennis player, the 25-year-old local ambassador Sandra Mikolaschek represents Borussia Düsseldorf at club level having moved to the city to train at the German Table-Tennis Academy (DTTZ).
+🏓 The paralympic table tennis player and local ambassador Sandra Mikolaschek represents Borussia Düsseldorf at club level having moved to the city to train at the German Table-Tennis Academy (DTTZ).

 🏑Local ambassador Selin Oruz has played over 100 international hockey games for Germany in defence (her brother Timur also played for the German national team until February 2024) and plays club hockey for Düsseldorfer HC.